 - 1 1/2 tsp of ground cumin note: amount divided

 - 1/8 cup fresh lemon juice 1 1/2 fresh lemons juiced

 - 2 tbsp tahini

 - Boil the chickpeas.
-In a medium-sized pot, add the canned chickpeas, 11/2 cup of water, 1 tsp of cumin and 1/2 tsp salt.
-Bring to a boil on medium-high, reduce heat and continue cooking for 5 minutes or until the chickpeas are just starting to break up.
-You want them soft, not mush!
+In a medium-sized pot, add the canned chickpeas, 1 1/2 cup of water, 1 tsp of cumin and 1/2 tsp salt.
+Bring to a boil on medium-high heat, then reduce heat and continue cooking for 5 minutes or until the chickpeas are just starting to break up.
+You want them soft, but not mush!

-- Transfer beaker or blender.
-Remove 1 cup of chickpea with a slotted spoon (don’t drain the water!) and place the chickpea into the beaker, add lemon, garlic, yogurt, tahini, and 1/4 cup of reserved chickpea water.
-Using a stick blender blend until smooth and creamy, you may need more water to thin it out, add 1 tbsp at a time of chickpea water or lemon juice at a time.
-It's a good idea to taste it as you blender to ensure your happy with the lemon and salt.
+- Transfer to beaker or blender.
+With a ladle, remove 1 cup of chickpeas together with some water and place into a beaker (or blender), add lemon juice, garlic, yogurt, and tahini.
+Blend until smooth and creamy: If you need more water because the mixture is too thick, add 1 tbsp at a time of chickpea water or use more lemon juice.
+It's a good idea to taste it as you blend to ensure you're happy with the flavours.